powerman/golangci-lint-strict/README.md

 This is recommended config for a new projects, but existing projects may require some fair amount of work to start using this config.

+There are 2 versions of each config: `VERSION/.golangci.yml` and `VERSION/reference/.golangci.yml`.
+They are the same (first one is generated from second one using `scripts/convert`).